Bill Sharpe (musician): Shakatak

 Shakatak was founded in 1980.
-Following three singles that reached or stalled just outside the top 50 on the UK Singles Chart, they had their first major success with "Easier Said Than Done", which reached no. 12 on the singles chart in late 1981.
+Following three singles that reached or stalled just outside the top 50 on the UK singles chart, they had their first major success with "Easier Said Than Done", which reached no. 12 on the singles chart in late 1981.
 It was followed by the UK top 10 hit "Night Birds", peaking at no. 9 in April 1982, and the album of the same title, which reached no. 4 on the albums chart during a 28-week chart stay.
 In 1984, they scored their second UK top 10 hit with the single "Down on the Street".
 In total, Shakatak achieved 14 singles and 6 albums on the UK top 75 in the 1980s.
+The band also gained a huge popularity in Japan, releasing a number of albums exclusive for the Japanese market, such as the 1983 double album Shakatak – Live in Japan!.

 Sharpe & Numan and solo album

 In 1985, he teamed with Gary Numan, billed as Sharpe & Numan.
 The duo scored a British top 20 hit with the single "Change Your Mind".
 That same year, Sharpe released his debut solo album, Famous People, which included the duet with Numan.
 Other vocalists featured on the album include then-frequent Numan backing singer Tessa Niles, who sang the title track.
 It was released as the second single from the album, but did not chart.

 A follow-up Sharpe & Numan single, "New Thing from London Town", was featured on Numan's 1986 album Strange Charm.
 Two years later, Sharpe & Numan returned with the single "No More Lies", and in early 1989 the duo released a full album together, Automatic.
 A second single, "I'm on Automatic", was a modest UK Top 40 hit.
 "Change Your Mind" was also included on that album.